Eddie Howe & Bournemouth – from League Two to the Premier League

 Howe ended up taking Bournemouth out of the relegation zone.
 They confirmed their safety with a 2-1 win against Grimsby in their final home game of the season.
 That was followed up by a 4-0 win away to Morecambe on the final day of the season.
 This is dubbed “The Great Escape” and it isn’t difficult to see why.
 Bournemouth were in a dreadful position, but Howe really turned things around and pulled off what seemed almost impossible.

-2009/10 – Bournemouth and Eddie Howe promoted to League One
+2009/10 – Promotion to League One

 In Eddie Howe’s first full season in charge, Bournemouth played in League Two again after the Great Escape the previous season.
 They got off to a dream start to the season, which was a huge turnaround from the season before, and won their opening three games.
 They were beaten 2-0 by Northampton Town in their fourth game, but bounced back to win another five games in succession.
 On 26th September 2009, after beating Burton Albion to record eight wins from nine games, Bournemouth were four points clear at the top of the league.
 This was an extraordinary turnaround as, just five months previously, they were fighting for their survival, before confirming their safety from relegation.